-Today, the children of Tom and Carol are still working together to keep the legacy of Cottages by the Sea going.
-Paul lives on site as the full time General Manager, and he has worked wonders at the continual upkeep and remodeling of the various cottages, having successfully “grandfathered in” several new cottages since taking over the business in 2001.
-Ruth works from her home in Washington State answering emails, phone calls, managing the website and other areas of marketing.
+Today, the children of Tom and Carol are working together to keep the legacy of Cottages by the Sea alive.
+Paul lives on site as the full time, General Manager, and he has worked wonders at the continual upkeep and remodeling of the cottages.
+Ruth works from her home in Friday Harbor, Washington doing all marketing, advertising, reservations, weddings, group sales, emails, managing the website, TripAdvisor, all online travel agent sales, and works closely with the Danish travel industry to bring Danish guests to the Virgin Islands.
 Patti and Matt remain involved in the business on a minimal basis.

 An added Note: Because of the popularity of our cottages, and because the opportunity was presented to us, the management of Cottages by the Sea took over the management of the Frederiksted Hotel, a 32 room hotel, 1/2 mile down the road from our cottages, within the town limits of Frederiksted, in April of 2016.
-Paul, as leader, Lyndi, as decorator, and our maintenance staff, are working diligently to upgrade the Frederiksted Hotel to become as quaint and authentic as Cottages by the Sea.
+Paul, as leader, Lyndi, as decorator, and our maintenance staff, have worked diligently to upgrade the Frederiksted Hotel, now known as THE INN ON STRAND STREET to become as quaint and authentic as Cottages by the Sea.
 Frederiksted lacked hotel rooms, and this hotel was not working to full capacity, so this move allowed us to now offer more hotel rooms to travelers looking to stay on the West End of St Croix in and near the town of Frederiksted.

 We hope you have enjoyed hearing the story of the Benedict Family and Cottages by the Sea.